CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 ### Save!

 You can verify the success of this by first disabling the Task and testing your Guide button in Steam.
 It should enter BPM.
-Now exit Steam, reenable the Task you just created a, opening Steam and testing again.
+Now exit Steam, re-enable the Task you just created a, opening Steam and testing again.
 BPM should be fully disabled.
 If for whatever reason it is not, please either [Raise an Issue](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/issues), or drop by [Discussions](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/discussions)